Pyranometer selection guide: how to choose the best sensor for your application

 - Japan: Japan Meteorological Agency (JMA), national measurement network

-- China: China Meteorological Administration (CMA), national measurement network, sensors supplied through a technology transfer project.
+- China: China Meteorological Administration (CMA), national measurement network, through a technology transfer project.

 - Ecuador: National Meteorological and Hydrological Institute (INAMHI), national measurement network